Items 1-12 of 20

 Pedometers are the simplest and easiest way to measure activity!

-Pedometers continue to surge in popularity in schools (and with consumers) due to their affordability and simplicity.
-Pedometers do a great job of measuring physical activity by employing different ways of recognizing when the user moves their lower body (upper-body-only activity will not register).
+Pedometers continue to surge in popularity in schools due to their affordability and simplicity.
+They do a great job of measuring physical activity by employing different ways of recognizing when the user moves their lower body (upper-body-only activity will not register).
 Buying pedometers in bulk ensures you have enough to test an entire class at the same time.

 Choosing the right pedometer